 How do you introduce your children to fractions?
 To do so, we will begin with a story.
-Please grab an apple, a knife, and tell your children the following story.
+Please grab an apple, and a knife, and tell your children the following story.
 Ask him/her to cut the apple as the story evolves.
 Helpful tip, I encourage you to change the names of the children in the story to the names of friends of your child.
-Have a pen and paper to write down the name of his friends so he/she can distribute the pieces between his friends.
+Have a pen and paper to write down the names of his friends so he/she can distribute the pieces between his friends.

 The story was taken from the book The Teaching of Arithmetic and the Waldorf School Plan by Hermann von Baravalle, Ph.D

 Have an Apple!